LivePersonInc/knowledge-center-archive/pages/documents/Release Notes/February/week-of-february-11th.md

 **Limitations**

-For Text based channels such as SMS and ABC the new filter can display only conversations in which a post conversation survey took place, however, filtering for specific questions / answers is not available.
+For Text based channels such as SMS and ABC the new filter can display only conversations in which a Post Conversation Survey took place, however, filtering for specific questions/answers is not available.

 **Screenshots**

 ![](/img/week-of-february-11th-6.png)

-### Recommended Actions with Maven
+### Recommended Actions widget with Maven

 <table class="releasenotes">
 <thead>